lucagiorgettismp/SemanticWebAttendance/docs/index.md

         GROUP BY ?wrk
     }
     {
-        # Get all maximum presences of stedents.
+        # Get all maximum presences of students.
         SELECT ?wrk (count(?student) AS ?exp_freq) WHERE {
             ?wrk att:hasClass ?class .
             ?class att:hasClassStudent ?student .